enriquerc95/DATA_PORTFOLIO/README.md

 ### Featured Projects
 Here are some examples of my data science projects:

-ML_project: Brief description of the project, including the problem addressed, the technologies used, and the results achieved.
+MACHINE_LEARNING_PROJECT: On this project i solve a WHO (The World Health Organization) problem creating a model to give financial help to the countries that need it.

+HUNDIR_FLOTA-BATTLESHIP_GAME: On this project, together with my team, I created the game battleship against the console

-Battleship: I did with
+Eda_powerlifting: the first EDA I did with its respective presentation about powerlifting sport

-Goals
+### Goals
 Through this portfolio, I aim to showcase my ability to transform data into actionable insights and my dedication to data quality and integrity.

 If you have any questions or would like to learn more about my work, please feel free to reach out.